-- The edges are raised stainless steel plates which effectively contain oil during preparation of meals.
+- The edges are raised stainless steel plates which effectively contain oil during the preparation of your meals.

-- It comprises a removable stainless steel drawer which holds and enables easy disposal of waste.
+- It comprises a removable stainless steel drawer that holds and enables easy disposal of waste and food residue.

 - Cast iron gas burners at the center of the grill plate provide the heat.

 - As items are placed further away from the cooking center, temperature drops.